erenyenigul/wavefront.java/README.md

 ---
 #### getUnitVector()
 ##### _returns **Vector**_
-Returns a unit vector which has the same direction as the vector itself
+Returns a unit vector which has the same direction as the vector itself.

 ---
 #### cross(Vector v)
 ##### _returns **Vector**_
 Get the cross product of the vector with **v** .

 ---
 #### dot(Vector v)
 ##### _returns **double**_
 Get the dot product of the vector with **v** .

 ---
 #### degreeBetween(Vector v)
 ##### _returns **double**_